If you change the way you look at things, the things you look at change.

 On the surface, it’s a simple technique; but it’s a skill that takes time to learn.
 Yet once mastered, mindfulness can have powerful effects, as a growing number of studies show.

-Her article goes into more detail so rather talking about it here re recommend that you take a look at the complete post here.
+Her article goes into more detail, so rather than talking about it here, we recommend that you take a look at the complete post here.

 Now, why does Mindfulness work?